Style Guide Primer

 I have an article in this month’s WedLock magazine on time management tips for social media.
 I am often asked to speak on the subject as well.
 One introduction suggested I was a“social media time management specialist” to which I promptly snorted the water I was sipping up my nose!

 There are no experts or gurus in social media concerning time management (or social media, for that matter.)
 We are ALL learning as we go.
 It would be like claiming to be the nation’s utmost tour guide for the North America continent upon disembarking the Mayflower.
-We
+We all just got here and we are all learning as we go.

 Monitoring the Buzz